kubitonn/kubitonn/README.md

 I have a lot of interests and I'm learning new things all the time 📘

-I am currently a Developer of FiveM Servers 🔩
+I am currently a Developer of FiveM Servers (Front-End & Back-End) 🔩

 My main programming languages ​​are Lua, JavaScript, C++, C#, Python, HTML, PHP and CSS. 🌱